Dobiasd/bouncing-spheres/README.md

 # Raytracer

-A very simplistic raytracer implemented in Rust - based on [a nice tutorial by Peter Shirley](https://raytracing.github.io/books/RayTracingInOneWeekend.html), .
+A very simplistic raytracer with some rudimentary physics - implemented in Rust - based on [a nice tutorial by Peter Shirley](https://raytracing.github.io/books/RayTracingInOneWeekend.html).

-It can only do spheres, reflection and depth of field, but no refraction, fog, textures, etc.
-Also there are no optimizations like bounding volume hierarchy, etc., just brute-force tracing all the rays.
+Features:
+- Spheres as the only type of object
+- Lambertian surfaces
+- Reflections
+- Depth of field
+- Some hardcoded initial conditions and camera movements
+- Display and export as images and video

+Things it does not have:
+- Refraction
+- Fog
+- Textures
+- Any interesting objects
+- Optimizations like bounding volume hierarchies
+- All the countless other cool things good raytracers can do

 ![example](example.png)